openmobilityfoundation/mobility-data-specification/README.md

 # Providers Using MDS

-Over four dozen mobility service providers (MSPs) around the world use MDS, allowing them to create tools around a single data standard for multiple cities.
+Over 200 mobility service providers (MSPs) around the world use MDS, allowing them to create tools around a single data standard for multiple cities globally.

 - See our **[list of providers using MDS](https://www.openmobilityfoundation.org/mds-users/#mobility-providers-using-mds)**.
 For a table list with unique IDs, see the MDS [provider list](/providers.csv) which includes both service operators and data solution providers.
 - A provider needs a unique ID for each [mode](#modes) they operate under.